arvados/arvados_cwl_tester/README.md

 ![Beta](https://img.shields.io/badge/Status-Beta-yellow)

-The **Arvados CWL Tester** is an open-source testing framework that lets you write and manage reproducible e2e CWL tests in Python and execute on Arvados.
-Arvados is an open source platform for managing and processing large biomedical data (more information you can find [here](https://arvados.org/)).
+**Arvados CWL Tester** is an open-source testing framework that allows you to write and manage reproducible e2e CWL tests and execute them on Arvados (more information about Arvados can be find [here](https://arvados.org/)).
-The framework supports parallel execution of multiple e2e tests using pytest.
+It supports parallel execution of multiple e2e tests on Arvados.

 ## Introduction

-**Arvados CWL Tester** API allows to write tests using python code and organize them in python script.
+**Arvados CWL Tester** API allows you to write tests in Python and organize them in Python scripts.
+It uses pytest library for tests execution.
+Every executed test creates a separate Project on Arvados and starts a process inside this Project.

-Every test runs process on Arvados in temporary subproject which will be removed after one week automatically.
-When you execute first test during specific day new project is created authomaticly and all tests executed during this day will be placed there.
-That will keep your testing space clean and tidy.
+Projects are then automatically removed after one week which helps to keep your testing space clean and tidy.

 ## Installation